aspnet-contrib/AspNet.Security.OpenIdConnect.Server/README.md

     // Enable the token endpoint.
     options.TokenEndpointPath = "/connect/token";

-    // Register the certificate used to sign the identity tokens. options.SigningCredentials.AddCertificate("7D2A741FE34CC2C7369237A5F2078988E17A6A75");

     // Implement OnValidateTokenRequest to support flows using the token endpoint. options.Provider.OnValidateTokenRequest = context =>
     {